Python Data API

 # Stream automatically disconnected

-asyncio.run(main())Multiple Subscriptions
+asyncio.run(main())Managing Subscriptions

 async def handle_market_data(data):